mjstewart/rejig-vscode-extension/README.md

 This extension contributes most of the [rejig flags](https://github.com/mjstewart/rejig#args).

-Here's an example `settings.json` where `rejig.prefixGroups` are application specific.
+Here's an example `settings.json` keeping in mind that `rejig.prefixGroups` are application specific.

 ```
   "rejig.prefixGroups": [